elusivecodes/FyreForge/README.md

 - `$table` is a string representing the table name.
 - `$column` is a string representing the column name.
 - `$options` is an array containing the column options.
-    - `type` is a string representing the column type, and will default to "*varchar*".
+    - `type` is a string representing the column type, and will default to `StringType::class`.
     - `length` is a number representing the column length, and will default to the type default.
     - `precision` is a number representing the column precision, and will default to the type default.

 ```php
 $forge->alterColumnType($table, $column, $options);
 ```

+You can also specify a [*Type*](https://github.com/elusivecodes/FyreTypeParser#types) class name as the `type`, which will be automatically mapped to the correct type.

 **Build**